neillturner/puppet-aws_scheduler/README.md

      default               json schedule array to default to (only used with the --force option) '{"mon": {"start": 5, "stop": 18},"tue": {"start": 5, "stop": 18},"wed": {"start": 5, "stop": 18},"thu": {"start": 5, "stop": 18}, "fri": {"start": 5, "stop": 18}}'
      script_path           path to store aws-scheduler.py script defaults to '/usr/sbin',
-     cron_minute           cron minute to run the script defaults to '10' i.e. 10 past the hour, cron_hour             cron hour to run the script defaults to '*'    i.e. every hour, log                   log for cron defaults to '/var/log/aws-scheduler_cron.log' (aws-scheduler ptyhob script logs to /var/log/aws-scheduler.log)
+     time                  time used for checking against schedule defaults to 'gmt' can also be 'local' cron_minute           cron minute to run the script defaults to '10' i.e. 10 past the hour, cron_hour             cron hour to run the script defaults to '*'    i.e. every hour, log                   log for cron defaults to '/var/log/aws-scheduler_cron.log' (aws-scheduler ptyhob script logs to /var/log/aws-scheduler.log)